 - Conversation Cut: Adam is interviewing Tom and getting some basic facts.
 His question "Occupation?" leads smoothly into a cut and Doris saying "none", with Amanda correcting her and saying "housewife".

-- Courtroom Antic: Amanda's various courtroom stunts, culminating with getting a strongwoman to lift Adam.
+- Courtroom Antics: Amanda's various courtroom stunts culminate in getting a strongwoman to lift Adam.

 - Crocodile Tears: The marriage is saved when Adam cries, prompting Amanda to become sympathetic and ignore their differences.
 Soon he reveals that he was crying on purpose, and makes a point of the fact that it's not just women who are capable of that kind of emotional manipulation.